It was early 2008. I had agreed to sell my company - my sole obsession of the last 10 years. The paperwork was processing.

 But for those of us who think that an eternal escape from work would be paradise, don’t forget that we all need a playground, and your own company is one of the best playgrounds of all.

-“If you observe a really happy man you will find him building a boat, writing a symphony, educating his son, or looking for dinosaur eggs in the Gobi Desert.” - Australian psychiatrist W. Béran Wolfe
+There's a great quote from Australian psychiatrist W. Béran Wolfe: “If you observe a really happy man you will find him building a boat, writing a symphony, educating his son, or looking for dinosaur eggs in the Gobi Desert.”

-“Find a happy person, and you will find a project.” - Sonja Lyubomirsky
+And another from psychologist Sonja Lyubomirsky: “Find a happy person, and you will find a project.”